zfs-old-crap/linkytime/docs/DeveloperGuide.md

       Command: `edit 1 n/Lecture`<br>
       Expected: There will be an error message included on how to rectify the issue.

+#### Deleting Meetings
+1. Deleting the first meeting in the currently shown meeting list.
+   1. Prerequisite: There is at least one meeting in the meeting list currently shown.
+   2. Test case: `delete 1`<br>
+      Expected: The first meeting in the currently shown meeting list is deleted.

+2. Deleting with an non-integer index.
+   1. Test case: `delete abc`<br>
+      Expected: Invalid command format error message shown.
+No meetings deleted.

+3. Deleting without an index.
+   1. Test case: `delete`<br>
+      Expected: Invalid command format error message shown.
+No meetings deleted.

+3. Deleting with an out-of-bounds index.
+   1. Prerequisite: There is at least one meeting in the meeting list currently shown.
+   2. Test case: `delete [index]`, where `[index]` is an integer greater than the number of meetings in the currently shown list.<br>
+      Expected: Invalid index error message shown.
+No meetings deleted.

+4. Deleting with a negative index.
+   1. Prerequisite: There is at least one meeting in the meeting list currently shown.
+   2. Test case: `delete [index]`, where `[index]` is a negative integer.<br>
+      Expected: Invalid command format error message shown.
+No meetings deleted.

 #### List upcoming meetings

 1. Listing all upcoming meetings with multiple meetings in the meeting list.